Milling Engraving vs. Laser Engraving: The Ultimate Comparison for Photo Engravings on Wood

 In the world of woodworking, there are numerous techniques to engrave images and designs into wood.
 Among these, milling engraving and laser engraving are two of the most popular methods.
 But which method is better suited for your projects?

-The laser engraving uses a high-intensity laser beam that is precisely focused on the wood surface.
+Laser engraving uses a high-intensity laser beam precisely focused on the wood surface.
 The laser beam removes or burns the top layer of the material, creating an image or design.
 This method is known for its high accuracy and detail fidelity.

 Advantages of Laser Engraving